Pierre

 The Pont d’Arcole and the Île de la Cité:

-Paris Floods June 2016 4 copyright French Moments Paris Floods June 2016 3 copyright French Moments
+Paris Floods June 2016 4 copyright French Moments

-The expressway Georges Pompidou entirely under water:
+The expressway Georges Pompidou is entirely underwater:

 Paris Floods June 2016 7 copyright French Moments

-The Île de la Cité from Pont d’Arcole (Quai aux Fleurs) and the spire of Notre-Dame cathedral:
+The Île de la Cité from Pont d’Arcole (Quai aux Fleurs) and the spire of Notre-Dame Cathedral:

 Paris Floods June 2016 8 copyright French Moments